antoniafeistel/BigData/README.md

 - Kafka Instances: 2

 ### Consumer Analysis
 To test the scalability of the consumer client as an isolated component, initial data samples were added into the KAFKA cluster.
-With that starting point there are another three test runs simulated with consumer ressources as described below.
+With that starting point there the following test runs simulated with consumer ressources described below.

 **Ressource Details**
 Szenarien    | Executor |            Cores |            Memory | Duration